-We checked out SriPraPhai and put it on our Hit List.
+We checked out SriPraPhai and wrote about it on our Ride-Along Report.

 A tiny seafood spot in the Williamsburg space where the tasting-menu restaurant Semilla used to be.

-We checked out Casino Clam Bar and put it on our Hit List.
+We checked out Casino Clam Bar and wrote a review.

 A new Japanese spot in Chinatown, from the chef behind Williamsburg’s 1 or 8.
 There’s an izakaya-style setup on one floor and a 12-seat, $80 omakase counter situation on the second floor.
 There’s also supposed to be a bar and lounge in the basement, but that won’t be open until the end of the year.